logzio/logz-docs/_source/_includes/p8s-shipping/remotewrite-syd-userguide.md

   * Check for the metric in the `/metrics` endpoint on your Prometheus server.

-+ **Check via Grafana Explore**: To verify that metrics are arriving to Logz,io:
++ **Check via Metrics Explore**: To verify that metrics are arriving to Logz,io:
-  1. Open Grafana **Explore** via the left menu bar.
+  1. Open Metrics **Explore** via the left menu bar.

   2. Examine the **Metrics** dropdown list below the **Explore** heading in the upper left of the pane. <br>
     An empty list or the text _no metrics_ indicates that the remote write configuration is not working properly.
     ![Verify Prometheus metrics](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana/p8smetrics_arriving.png)

-##### Open Grafana Explore
+##### Open Metrics Explore

-Once you've verified that your data is available in Logz.io, [explore your Prometheus metrics in Grafana.](https://docs.logz.io/user-guide/infrastructure-monitoring/grafana-explore-prometheus/)
+Once you've verified that your data is available in Logz.io, [explore your Prometheus metrics.](https://docs.logz.io/user-guide/infrastructure-monitoring/metrics-explore-prometheus/)